Ginger Snaps Back: The Beginning: Plot

-Each spring, a party from a fort travels to Hudson Bay to trade pelts for winter provisions, but, in 1815, nobody returns.
+Each spring, a party from a fort travels to Hudson Bay to trade pelts for winter provisions, but in 1815, nobody returns.

-Brigitte and Ginger Fitzgerald are lost with their horse in the Canadian wilderness when they come across an abandoned camp.
-An elderly Cree seer woman appears, who warns that they must kill a boy to prevent one sister from killing the other.
+Brigitte and Ginger Fitzgerald are lost with their horse in the wintry Canadian wilderness when they come across an abandoned camp.
+An elderly Cree seer woman appears and warns that they must kill a boy to prevent one sister from killing the other.
 As the sisters depart, unseen creatures track them and start howling, and their startled horse runs off.
-In the chaos ensuing, a Cree man (known as "The Hunter") saves and leads them to Fort Bailey, where they take refuge.
+In the ensuing chaos, a Cree man (known as "The Hunter") saves and leads them to Fort Bailey, where they take refuge.
 Ginger explains to the fort's residents they are the daughters of a drowned trader and are seeking passage east.

 The creatures are revealed as werewolves, which have besieged the fort for some time.
-Murphy, the fort's physician, inspects Brigitte’s wound and applies a leech, surreptitiously testing for werewolf infection.
-They are given a room that belonged to Wallace's son.
+Murphy, the fort's physician, inspects Brigitte's wound and applies a leech, secretly testing for werewolf infection.
+They are given a room that belonged to the son of the fort's leader, Wallace Rowlands.
 Awakened by a voice, Ginger investigates the corridors, where she eventually finds the source: a deformed boy kept in a small, bolted unlit room; he bites her shoulder as he flees.

-When Ginger and Brigitte attempt to leave, James, the fort's leader, confronts them.
+When Ginger and Brigitte attempt to leave, James, Wallace's sergeant, confronts them.
 While Ginger and James are fighting, werewolves attack, killing one of the residents.
 Reverend Gilbert, suspicious of the sisters' intentions, leads them to an allegedly safe building, which actually contains a werewolf.
-The werewolf attacks the sisters, but The Hunter appears and kills it.
+The werewolf attacks the sisters, but the Hunter appears and kills it.
 As Ginger and Brigitte are going to their room, Ginger's nose starts to bleed, a sign that she is infected.

 The sisters discover the boy who bit Ginger is Wallace's son, Geoffrey.
 As Ginger sleeps, he sneaks into the bedroom and wakes her.
 She tries to grab him, but he gets away.
 Geoffrey accidentally kills a man named Seamus who investigates the noise he makes, and Ginger is framed for his murder.
 Brigitte is held captive by James as Ginger is taken away to test for lycanthropy.
 Wallace arrives to find James threatening to rape Brigitte.
-He dismisses James, and makes a deal with Brigitte: her sister's life in exchange for the sisters' silence regarding his son.
+He dismisses James and makes a deal with Brigitte: her sister's life in exchange for the sisters' silence regarding his son.
 Wallace and Brigitte find Ginger at the doctor's, strapped to the examination table and held at gunpoint, about to be tested with a leech.
 When Wallace demands they release Ginger, Murphy ignores the order.
 Wallace shoots him dead, which prompts the other men to leave.